-- 6.1 Step ladders and trestles are not designed for any degree of side loading and this must be avoided.
-They should be spread to their fullest extent, properly levelled for stability and placed on a level surface at right angles to the work whenever possible. - 6.2 Work from a stepladder or trestle must never be carried out from the top platform, nor should overhead work involve over reaching. - 6.3 The top step of a pair of steps must not be used for foot support unless there is an extension above the top to provide a handhold.
-Rear parts of steps must never be used as a means of foot support. - 6.4 Step ladders are prevented from spreading by stays, chains or cords.
-These must be of sufficient and equal length, in good condition and be replaced if on inspection are found to be worn or damaged. - 6.5 Only one person at a time should use a step ladder and where they are used in doorways, doors should be securely wedged open.
+- 6.1 Step ladders and trestles are not designed for any degree of side loading and this should be avoided.
+They should be spread to their fullest extent, properly levelled for stability and placed on a level surface at right angles to the work whenever possible. - 6.2 Work from a step ladder or trestle should never be carried out from the top platform, nor should overhead work involve over reaching. - 6.3 The top step of a pair of steps should not be used for foot support unless there is an extension above the top to provide a hand hold.
+Rear parts of steps should never be used as a means of foot support. - 6.4 Step ladders are prevented from spreading by stays, chains or cords.
+These should be of sufficient and equal length, in good condition and be replaced if on inspection are found to be worn or damaged. - 6.5 Only one person at a time should use a step ladder and where they are used in doorways, doors should be securely wedged open.